skip to main content

 Hotspots don’t work without cell service.
 Hotspots need cellular service to create a Wi-Fi signal.
 So you’ll need a data plan from your cell phone company or another provider to make your own hotspot work.
 And you’ll also need adequate cell service.

 Hotspots are great for the road, but they can’t beat a good home internet connection.
-Find the best options in your area.
+Enter your zip code to find the best options in your area.

 Types of hotspots